-Basswood 4" x 6" x 12"
+Basswood - 4" x 6" x 12"

-- 4" x 6" x 12"
+- (1) Basswood - 4" x 6" x 12" Wood Carving Stock

 - Due to the nature of wood movement, shrinkage and expansion are possible.
 Please measure each piece carefully before starting any project.

-Carving and Turning Blocks.
-Blocks are sawn to +/- ¼" of size listed.
+- Carving and Turning Blocks are sawn to +/- 1/4" of the listed size.

 Articles & Blogs